timescale/docs/timescaledb/how-to-guides/analytics/index.md

 # Analytics
 Timescale Analytics is a PostgreSQL extension that provides a specialized set of functions for time-series analysis.
-Timescale Analytics allows you to execute critical time-series queries quickly, analyze the data, and extract meaningful information.
+Timescale Analytics allows you to perform critical time-series queries quickly, analyze the data, and extract meaningful information.